VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 * Increased size of inverted index, which is stored at `<-storageDataPath>/indexdb`, since the inverted index contains entries for every label of every time series with at least a single ingested sample
 * Slow down of queries over multiple days.

+The solution against high churn rate is to identify and eliminate labels with frequently changed values.
+The [/api/v1/status/tsdb](https://docs.victoriametrics.com/#tsdb-stats) page can help determining these labels.

 ## What is high cardinality?

 High cardinality usually means high number of [active time series](#what-is-active-time-series).
 High cardinality may lead to high memory usage and/or to high percentage of [slow inserts](#what-is-slow-insert).
 The source of high cardinality is usually a label with big number of unique values, which presents in big share of the ingested time series.
-The solution is to identify and remove the source of high cardinality with the help of `/api/v1/status/tsdb` page - see [these docs](https://docs.victoriametrics.com/#tsdb-stats).
+The solution is to identify and remove the source of high cardinality with the help of [/api/v1/status/tsdb](https://docs.victoriametrics.com/#tsdb-stats).

 ## What is slow insert?